Q. What types of therapy to you offer?

 Q. How often should I have a session with you?

 A. That's essentially up to you.
-Most clients choose to schedule once or twice a week, which tends to make for fast progress.
+Most clients choose to schedule once or even twice a week at first, which tends to make for fast progress.
 Are you on a tight budget?
-No problem, you are welcome to come in less often, or request briefer sessions at a reduced rate.
-Keep in mind that I'm always happy to give plenty of optional homework suggestions for in between sessions, so no matter how you decide to approach scheduling you'll have my full support as you make your progress!
+No problem, you are welcome to come in less often.
+I'm always happy to give plenty of optional 'homework' suggestions to do between sessions, to help you make forward progress even if you can't come in weekly.

 Q. How much do you charge?

 A. $80 per 50-minute session, no hidden costs.

 Q. What type of payment do you accept?

 A. Cash, Debit/Credit card, Money Order, or advance payment by Pay Pal or Venmo.
 After your first session, you may also pay by Personal Check if you prefer.

 Q. Can I use my health insurance to help cover the cost of my sessions with you?

 A. Yes you can, if your insurance company will reimburse you for "Out of Network" therapy expenses, and many do.
 Just call the number on the back of your insurance card and ask if they offer "out of network benefits" for mental health services.
 If the answer is yes, you'd pay me for your therapy sessions at time of service, and I'd provide you with a detailed receipt for your payments.
 The receipt contains all the info your insurance company needs in order to be able to reimburse you for their share of the cost.
 You would submit a claim form to your insurance company, along with your receipt, to receive your benefit amount.

 Q. Is there any reason to go 'out-of-network' for therapy, rather than choosing a therapist on my insurance panel?